tfinnell/react-validation/README.md

 ## Example usage

-With @2.*, react-validation is no longer dependent on external ```validator```.
-You may use whatever validation strategy you want by extending ```rules``` object.
+With @2.x, react-validation is no longer dependent ```validator```.
+You may use whatever validation strategy you want by extending the ```Validation.rules``` object.
 Let's take a look on it's initial state:

 ```javascript
 module.exports = {};
 ```

 That's it, just an empty object literal.
-We don't have any validation rules OOTB because of extremely high amount of possibilities but it's still recommended to use well tested library for known reasons.
+We don't have any validation rules out of the box because of and extremely high amount of possibilities, but it's still recommended to use a well tested library.

 So first of all let's extend it and add some rules: